Will has been working at Brightspot since July 2017.

 I took a lot away, particularly in seeing how people overcome their obstacles.
 It was great trading stories with my group and working together on the course.
 I know I helped brighten their day, and the experience was very humbling.
 It was a truly inspiring event and enforced the need to acknowledge, learn, and enjoy each other.

-Besides the people, what is your favorite part about working at Perfect Sense?
+Besides the people, what is your favorite part about working at Brightspot?

 What are your favorite activities or hobbies to do outside of the office?